10-Day New England Road Trip Itinerary

 The top attraction is Mystic Seaport Museum, which is one of the largest maritime museums in the world.
 This fascinating museum features exhibits on the history of whaling, shipbuilding, and seafaring.

-If you’re looking for other things to do in Mystic besides visiting the museum, one of the most popular family attractions is the Denison Homestead, a 300-year-old family farm that offers a glimpse into early colonial farm life.
-Mystic also has a nice aquarium, which is a popular attraction on rainy days.
+If you’re looking for other things to do in Mystic besides visiting the museum, one of the best family-friendly attractions is the Denison Homestead.
+It’s a 300-year-old family farm that offers a glimpse into early colonial farm life.

-Outdoor options include hiking in nearby Bluff Point State Park and kayaking or canoeing on the Mystic River.
+For things to do outdoors, consider hiking in nearby Bluff Point State Park and kayaking or canoeing on the Mystic River.
 You can also take a boat ride or go for a walk along the pretty waterfront.

 Where to stay in Mystic, CT